 In Units 1 & 2 Biology, students examine the cell as the structural and functional unit of life.
-They analyse types of adaptations that enhance the organism's survival in a chosen environment and consider the role homeostatic mechanisms play in maintaining the internal environment.
+They analyse inheritance of adaptations that enhance the organism's survival in a chosen environment and consider the role homeostatic mechanisms play in maintaining the internal environment.
 The classification of biodiversity and population growth are also investigated.
 Students will also focus on cell reproduction and the transmission of information from generation to generation.
 The role of stem cells in the differentiation, growth, repair and replacement of cells in humans is examined and their potential use in medical therapies is considered.
+Students investigate a bio-ethical issue in genetics.

-Assessment 3 x Assessment Tasks per semester, including topic tests, practical investigations, fieldwork and research tasks.
+Assessment 3 x Assessment Tasks per semester including:

+practical investigations

+fieldwork

+research tasks.